 The Council's overall financial performance remains sound as a result of strong budget management throughout the year.
-The Corporate Management Team receives a monthly update.
-Executive receives quarterly budget monitoring reports and a detailed report of the outturn in June 2018.
+The Corporate Management Team receives a monthly budget update showing performance to-date and a forecast outturn with an analysis of issues arising.
+Executive receives quarterly budget monitoring reports and a detailed report of the outturn in June 2019.

-Ipswich Borough Council delivered a net deficit of £0.901m in the General Fund in 2017/18.
-This is a significant improvement to the £1.376m budgeted use of balances (which had reduced by £1.089m from the original budgeted deficit of £2.465).
+Ipswich Borough Council delivered a net deficit of £1.194m in the General Fund in 2018/19.
+This is a significant improvement to the £3.437m budgeted use of balances (which had increased by £3.406m from the original budgeted deficit of £0.037m).
 Despite the better-than-expected performance, the outturn still represents a net pressure.
 The improved position has been delivered through achieving a challenging Big Ticket savings target in particular through investment in Ipswich Borough Assets, and prudent budget management throughout service areas.

-The Housing Revenue Account overachieved against budget, delivering a net £2.028m surplus against a budgeted surplus of £1.005m.
-This was delivered through an adjustment to a provision set up in a prior year to manage the risk to the financial position as a consequence of welfare reform.
+The Housing Revenue Account overachieved against budget, delivering a net £0.807m surplus against a budgeted deficit of £0.496m.

-The council invested a total £79.744m on capital projects, with particular focus on financing Ipswich Borough Assets which will generate a return to support the revenue position in 2018/19 and future years.
-Other key projects include increased housing stock, the improved car park on Crown Street which is due to open in 2018, provision of temporary acommodation and redevelopment of Sproughton Business Park.
-The remaining capital budget for 2017/18 has been carried forward to be spent in 2018/19.
+The council invested a total £48.879m on capital projects, with particular focus on financing Ipswich Borough Assets which will generate a return to support the revenue position in 2019/20 and future years.
+Other key projects included, provision of temporary accommodation, the redevelopment of Sproughton Enterprise Park and increased housing provision for residents.
+The remaining capital budget for 2018/19 has been carried forward to be spent in 2019/20.

-Overall, the Council's net assets have increased by £46.999m on its Balance Sheet in 2017/18.
+Overall, the Council's net assets have increased by £28.146m on its Balance Sheet in 2018/19.

-The council has borrowed £38.874m less than allowable under the Treasury Management strategy through prudent management - this means that funding through internal sources has avoided the need to pay net interest (at approx. 2%) on funding the capital programme, which is a significant benefit to the General Fund.
-Cash and Cash equivalents as shown on the Balance Sheet have increased by £8.4m in 2017/18.
-This is due to the Council having more investments in Instant Access Accounts and Money Market Funds which are defined as Cash & Cash Equivalents on the Balance Sheet.
-Overall the Council's investment's have increased by £1.279m over the course of the year.
+The council has borrowed £45.836m less than allowable under the Treasury Management strategy through prudent management - this means that funding through internal sources has avoided the need to pay net interest (at approx. 2%) on funding the capital programme, which is a significant benefit to the General Fund.
+Cash and Cash equivalents as shown on the Balance Sheet have decreased by £1.236m in 2018/19.
+Overall the Council's investments have increased by £6.861m over the course of the year.

-The Council has also increased its usable reserves by £8.007m during 2017/18.
+The Council has also increased its usable reserves by £14.235m during 2018/19.